 The Desert Island Discs Formula - Why Does It Work?

 Desert Island Discs is a bit different.
-It's certainly not the place for hard-nosed tough interviewing, but the relaxed atmosphere and the seemingly innocuous questioning about the guest's favourite music, favourite books, their practical abilities, and their needs and desires, all serves to take them off the defensive.
-It puts them at ease, and encourages them to reveal far more about their character and personality than they would ordinarily choose to do.
+It's certainly not the place for really hard-nosed tough interviewing, but the relaxed atmosphere and the seemingly innocuous questioning about the guest's favourite music, favourite books, their practical abilities, and their needs and desires, all serves to take them off their guard.
+It puts them at ease, and encourages them to reveal far more about their true character and personality than they would ordinarily choose to do.
 Although it may not be as aggressively probing as some other interviews, Desert Island Discs does get under the skin of the guest in a benign yet penetrating way.

-Of course the great majority of guests have been British, and mostly from the artistic fields, but such has been the reputation of the show over the past seventy years, that many of the most famous names in the world have been tempted into the castaway's chair.
+Of course the great majority of guests have been British, and mostly from the artistic fields, but such has been the reputation of the show over the past seventy five years, that many of the most famous names in the world have been tempted into the castaway's chair.
 Selected guests have included, in alphabetical order :